Rai-Sahil/Olympic-Record/README.md

 Cannot recall specifically where images were sourced from.

 ## Contacts
-* Brandon Chan - bchan145@my.bcit.ca
-* Sahil Rai - srai92@my.bcit.ca
+Sahil Rai : - raisahil580@gmail.com
-* Howard Lai - hali64@my.bcit.ca

 ## Acknowledgements
 * <a href="https://fontawesome.com/">Font Awesome</a>